luigisaetta/data-drift-analysis/README.md

 ## The Wiki.
 In the Wiki you can find some more details regarding the implementation.

-THe Wiki is WIP, therefore you'll find enough details as soon as I have enough time to document them.
+The Wiki is WIP, therefore you'll find enough details as soon as I have enough time to document them.